thomasdye12/Picthing-MacOS/README.md

 ## Privacy & Security

-- Your session credentials are stored securely in the macOS Keychain
+- Your session credentials are stored securely on device
 - No data is sent to any servers other than Pic Thing's official servers
 - All processing happens through the official Pic Thing API